bids-standard/bids-specification/src/atlas.md

 #### Case 3

 Third, a given atlas was derived from the corresponding subject’s data and thus is subject-specific.
-In this case, the respective BIDS-Atlas files are only stored at the subject level within the modality directory of the data the atlas was derived from.
+In this case, the `atlas` directory at the root of the dataset does not exist.
+The subject specific atlas filenames are the same as in case 2 at the subject level within the modality directory of the data the atlas was derived from.
+The only addition is a `*_coordsystem.json` file that specifies the [Image-based Coordinate System](/appendices/coordinate-systems.md) of the suject-specific atlas.

 If a subject-specific atlas was spatially transformed from the space of the modality it was derived into the space of a different modality, then the BIDS-Atlas files would be stored in both respective modality directories.
 For example, if an atlas was derived from data in anat and shared/utilized as is, then the BIDS-Atlas files would only be stored in the anat directory.
 If the atlas was spatially transformed to the functional space of the respective subject, then the BIDS-Atlas files would be stored in both directories, anat and func.
-As in the prior use case, the “atlas” identifier will be replaced with “seg”.
-Note, if an atlas is defined at the single subject level, you should specify a [Image-based Coordinate System](/appendices/coordinate-systems.md).
+As in the prior use case, the [atlas](schema/objects/entities.yaml#atlas) identifier will be replaced with the [seg](schema/objects/entities.yaml#seg) identifier.

 ```Text
 <dataset>/derivatives/